Skip to main content

 • :8: Amount of GPUs on the VM.

-• -mca pml ucx: Instruction for MPI communications to go through InfiniBand™ using UCX.
-To use Ethernet instead, replace the option with -mca btl_tcp_if_include eth0.
-This does not affect InfiniBand data exchanges of the test itself.
+• -mca pml ucx: Instruction for MPI communications to go through InfiniBand™ by using UCX.
+To use Ethernet instead, replace the parameter with -mca btl_tcp_if_include eth0.
+This doesn’t affect InfiniBand data exchanges of the test itself.

 • ~/nccl-tests/build/all_reduce_perf: A path to the binary file that should be available on all VMs.